-Describe population trend (local, regional, and range-wide population, including the temporal pattern of abundance).
+Describe population trends (local, regional, and range-wide population, including the temporal pattern of occurrences or abundance).
 Emphasize strength of evidence and information used to make any inference regarding trend.
-Describe the temporal pattern of abundance for this species at the spatial extent of Region 6 and OR/WA BLM and smaller scales (for instance highly variable, cyclic, and relatively constant).
+Describe the temporal pattern of occurrence/abundance for this species at the spatial extent of Region 6 and OR/WA BLM and smaller scales (for instance highly variable, cyclic, relatively constant).